Phase-Space Engineering and Collective Dynamics in Memcomputing: Introduction

 5. In agreement with previous studies~\cite{PhysRevE.108.034306}, the distribution of time-to-solution (TTS) is fitted well by an inverse Gaussian distribution.
 Interestingly, we detect such distributions even when the parameters are chosen ``poorly''.
 This suggests that the overall mechanism for DMMs to traverse their phase space --consisting of quick ``jumps'' between saddle points of increasing stability~\cite{di2022memcomputing}-- remains structurally unchanged even when the hyper-parameters are altered significantly.
 Instead, we expect that a dramatic change in the {\it topology} of the phase space is required to alter this characteristic behavior~\footnote{Note that such a topological change may also occur due to the introduction of ``ghost critical points'' by higher-order numerical integration schemes~\cite{stuart1994numerical}.}.

 The paper is organized as follows.
-In Sec.~\ref{memory_role}, we analyze the role that memory plays in DMMs, both establishing DLRO and shaping/navigating the DMM phase space.
+In Sec.~\ref{memory_role}, we analyze the role that memory plays in DMMs, both establishing collective dynamics in the fast DOFs and shaping/navigating the DMM phase space.
 In Sec.~\ref{DMM3SAT}, we introduce the 3-SAT problem and the full DMM equations which we simulate to solve hard 3-SAT instances.
 Finally, in Sec.~\ref{Numres}, we perform some numerical analyses to substantiate the claims made above.

-\section{Memory's Role in Memcomputing}
+\section{Memory's role in memcomputing}